eclipse-m2e/m2e-core/CONTRIBUTING.md

     2. By choosing *Show all variables* at the bottom of the page, you are able to change other values as well but you do not have to.
     3. Click *Next* .
 7. Press *Finish* on the *Confirmation* page will start the installation process.
 8. The installer will download the selected Eclipse version, starts Eclipse and will perform all the additional steps (cloning the git repos, etc...).
-When the downloaded Eclispe started, the progress bar in the status bar shows the progress of the overall setup.
+When the downloaded Eclipse started, the progress bar in the status bar shows the progress of the overall setup.
 9. Once the *Executing startup task* job is finished you should have all the *m2-core* and *m2-core-tests* projects imported into three working sets called *m2-core*  and *m2-core-tests*.
 10. Remaining errors are resolved after a restart of Eclipse.
 11. Happy coding!